pdo9141/InterviewPrep/UnitTestProject1/Database/ReadMe.txt

 22) What does it mean to have QUOTED_IDENTIFIER ON?
 23) What is the CHECK constraint?
 24) What are linked servers?
 Can SQL Server be linked to Oracle?
+25) Can a foreign key not be linked to a primary key?
+Yes but it must be unique
+26) What's the difference between varchar and nvarchar?
+An nvarchar column can store any Unicode data.
+A varchar column is restricted to an 8-bit codepage